bition-network/bitconnect-contracts/README.md

 ## BitConnect - Bitcoin Account Abstraction

 BitConnect abstracts the account of Bitcoin accounts through smart contracts, allowing direct management and use of Bitcoin addresses and assets on the smart contract chain.

+This code is adapted from the original project at https://github.com/eth-infinitism/account-abstraction

 ## Documentation